 The geology of the Carneros Subarea is marked by the extensive presence of the generally low permeability Huichica Formation with minor occurrences of volcanic rocks and alluvial deposits.
 The alluvial deposits tend to be thin and found in the vicinity of Carneros and Huichica Creeks.
 Based on limited available data the Jameson/American Canyon and Napa River Marshes Subareas have fine-grained alluvial deposits present at the surface at lower elevations.
 Higher elevation areas of the Jameson/American Canyon Subarea also include outcropped sedimentary rocks.

-In 2017, twelve groundwater level monitoring sites were located in the Carneros Subarea.
+In 2018, twelve groundwater level monitoring sites were located in the Carneros Subarea.
 The longest period of record among them extended back to October 2011.
 All monitored wells are located in the southern half of the subarea at land surface elevations between 100 feet and 15 feet.
-Patterns of groundwater level fluctuations in these wells have shown annual variations of approximately 5 feet from spring to fall, though several wells saw spring 2017 water levels rise more than 10 feet relative to levels in spring 2016 and spring 2015.
+Patterns of groundwater level fluctuations in these wells have shown annual variations of approximately 5 feet from spring to fall.
 Groundwater elevations range from about 30 feet to -5 feet.
 Depths to groundwater below ground surface have varied more widely from 5 feet to 100 feet.
 Groundwater levels have been stable to increasing in 10 of the currently monitored wells.
 In 2018, groundwater levels were above levels measured in 2014 and 2015 in the two wells that showed groundwater level declines since monitoring began in 2011 and 2012, respectively.

 Subareas south of the Napa Valley Floor may be susceptible to seawater intrusion originating from San Pablo Bay.
 In the Carneros Subarea, where long-term records are available, two wells have shown increasing Total Dissolved Solids (TDS) trends, though all four wells with long-term records were initially at or above the secondary Maximum Contaminant Levels (MCL).
 Nitrate concentrations have been stable to decreasing in all five wells with long-term records in the Carneros Subarea and Napa-Sonoma Lowlands Subbasin.